1. How Canada fenced itself in: a short history of the privacy fence

 The traditional alternative — digging out each concrete-set post and resetting a new one — runs $350–$500 per post, involves demolition, and carries a quiet flaw: the new post is cut from the same post-2003 lumber that just failed.
 The clock simply restarts.

-This mismatch — a ground-level failure met with structure-level solutions — is precisely why in-place post repair exists as a category: put steel at the failure point (steel does not rot, so the 10-year lumber clock stops applying), and leave the sound 90% of the fence untouched.
-Every one of the 10,936 repairs in this dataset was performed that way.
+This mismatch — a ground-level failure met with structure-level solutions — is precisely why in-place post repair exists as a category: put steel at the failure point, and leave the sound 90% of the fence untouched.
+Steel cannot rot — and because bare steel would eventually rust in its place, our fixture is made of 1/8-inch cold-pressed steel and powder coated to resist rust — so the 10-year lumber clock stops applying.
+Every repair in this dataset was performed that way.

 4. What waiting costs: the fallen-section pattern